drewolson/bridge-diagrams/README.md

 # Bridge Diagrams

-A CLI, Discord bot and Slack bot for generating plain-text bridge diagrams.
+A CLI, Discord bot, and Slack bot for generating plain-text bridge diagrams.

 ## Build